danielbojczuk/ProductsAPI/README.md

  - Create some integration tests
  - Add the production stage in the configurations
  - Improve the logging to have a better tracing.
+ - Create some cloudwatch alarms.
+Ex.; For the third-party service consumer.